Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Policy Optimization.md

 - Policy optimization algorithms directly adjust the policy parameters to maximize the expected return
 	- This can be simpler than learning the [[Value-Function#State-Value Function/V-Function|V-Function]] or [[Value-Function#Action-Value Function/Q-Function|Q-Function]]
+	- For the V-Function we would need the model + 1 Bellman backup
+	- For the Q-Function we need to solve $\arg\max_{a}Q(s,a)$ which is hard for high-dimensional or continuous action spaces
 ## Policy Gradient Methods
 - These methods use a policy that is parameterized by a set of weights, which can be adjusted to change the behavior of the policy.
 - $$\pi_{\theta}(a|s)$$